cschirf/gdi-intro-react-js/readme.md

 - Laptop and charger

-- A free CodePen account
+- A free CodePen account (Optional)

-- A text editor, such as Atom or SublimeText (both available for free)
+- A text editor, such as Atom or SublimeText or IDE of your choice

 - Google Chrome with the React Developer Tools extension installed